-My mission is to write songs that make you think of a good time in your life, make you feel good about yourself, and put a smile on your face, and think of things in a different way.
+My mission is to write inspirational stories that make you feel good about yourself, put a smile on your face, and think of things in a different way.

 City of Angels Recovery Radio Conversation